 Huawei has been placed on the U.S. Department of Commerce’s “Entity List,” prohibiting the company from acquiring parts and components from U.S. companies without the approval of the federal government.
-This occurred on May 15, and the move is thought to be leverage in the ongoing trade war between the U.S. and China.
+This occurred on May 15, providing leverage in the ongoing trade war between the U.S. and China.

 The situation continues to alter by the day, with more questions arising.
 Here’s what you need to know.

 Huawei’s new operating system may be faster than Android

 It looks like Huawei CEO Ren Zhengfei isn’t too sure about whether the company will be able to use Android again.
 Zhengfei recently spoke to French publication Le Point, noting that HongMeng OS, the operating system that Huawei is developing, is “likely” to be faster than Android.
 In fact, a report from GlobalTimes, a state-operated Chinese outlet, says that the operating system may be up to 60% faster.